Rohit-beep-droid/tip-calculator/README.md

 ☑️ User can pick a party size to split bill amount evenly (tip include)

+☑️ Display the total amount of money each member of the party will have to contribute

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: